Summer Unpaid Domestic Internship Grants

 Byron G. (Barney) Allen Internship Grants for Governance and Politics

-Through a generous donation in the name of Julia Henderson, the Center on Women, Gender, and Public Policy provides one to two awards of up to $2000 to assist Humphrey students that have unpaid internships with a feminist organization, broadly defined, or an internship working on a feminist project in a non-feminist organization.
+Through a generous donation in the name of Julia Henderson, the Center on Women, Gender, and Public Policy provides one to two awards to assist Humphrey students that have unpaid internships with a feminist organization, broadly defined, or an internship working on a feminist project in a non-feminist organization.
 Projects should serve women or advance gender equity.
 Students will be required to complete a report on the internship for the CWGPP upon completion.

 Lee Munnich Internship Grants

-Through generous donations in honor of Lee Munnich's retirement after 25 years of directing the State and Local Policy Program, one award of $3,000 is available to assist a Humphrey School student who wishes to do an unfunded or partially funded internship with a focus on innovation and change in policy or planning.
+Through generous donations in honor of Lee Munnich's retirement after 25 years of directing the State and Local Policy Program, one award is available to assist a Humphrey School student who wishes to do an unfunded or partially funded internship with a focus on innovation and change in policy or planning.
 Students receiving the awards will be encouraged to present the outcomes and lessons learned at the end of the internship to Lee Munnich and other guests.

 Pillsbury Internship Grants

 Through generous donations to the Pillsbury Internship Fund, awards are available to assist some Humphrey School students who wish to do domestic internships in government agencies or nonprofit organizations where those organizations are unable to support students financially.

 Stembler-Ebert Internship Grants

 Through a generous donation from Humphrey School alumnus Paul Stembler and his wife Mary Ebert, two awards are available to assist two Humphrey School students who wish to do domestic internships in nonprofit organizations where those organizations are unable to support students financially.